Online gambling: Player perception

+Players' attitudes towards sites plays an important role in online purchases and customer loyalty.
+Lack of trust in payment systems and security are primary reasons for avoiding online gambling.
 Due to the virtual nature of online gambling, it is hard for players to verify the authenticity of sites they are using.
+In the UK, the Gambling Commission (GC) mandates that the odds of winning must be clearly displayed for non-remote gaming machines, typically in the form of a return to player percentage (%RTP).
+This rule aims to encourage transparency and help users make better-informed decisions about the games.
 Unlike in physical casinos, randomness and deck shuffling cannot be verified by visual means unless the casino is provably fair.
 Players interact with other players through GUIs, which connect to the gambling site's server in a non-transparent manner.
-Players' attitudes towards sites plays an important role in online purchases and customer loyalty.
-Lack of trust in payment systems and security are primary reasons for avoiding online gambling.
 In an online survey of 10,838 online casino and poker players from over 96 countries, respondents reported a high level of mistrust of online gambling.
 91.5% believed that reputable third party reports on randomness and payouts were important to gain their trust.
 However, contrasting research shows that seals-of-approval granted by these third parties does not have a strong influence on purchasing behavior, nor are customers usually aware of their existence.

+Responsible gambling

 Responsible Gambling Features (RGFs) are features that online gambling sites use to promote responsible behavior and reduce harm.
 These include limiting amounts that can be bet or deposited over a designated period of time, self-assessment tests for gambling problems, and warning signs of prolonged play or high expenditure.
 RGFs are usually opt-in features for players and are required by certain jurisdictions.
-For example, operators in Denmark, Germany, and Spain must provide deposit limits, but this is only voluntary for Australian operators.
+For example, operators in Denmark, Germany, and Spain must provide deposit limits, but this is voluntary for Australian operators.
 A sample of online poker players from Sweden indicated that RGFs increase their trust in a company and reduce their anxiety about winning from other players.
 However, in jurisdictions that mandate Responsible Gambling Features, only a small percentage of customers use them.
 In Australia, 0.8% used the deposit limit on SportsBet and 6% used deposit loss limits on BetFair Australia.